Zach McKinstry Player Props: Tigers vs. Cardinals

-On Saturday, Zach McKinstry (.333 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 2:15 PM ET.
+The Detroit Tigers, including Zach McKinstry (.320 slugging percentage in past 10 games, including no home run), battle starting pitcher Steven Matz and the St. Louis Cardinals at Busch Stadium, Sunday at 2:15 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Cardinals.
+He had a hitless performance in his most recent game (0-for-2 with an RBI) against the Cardinals.

 Zach McKinstry Game Info & Props vs. the Cardinals